The Cartels and Leniency Review: Argentina

-Antitrust legislation began in Argentina with the enforcement of Act No. 11,120, inspired by the provisions of the antitrust law in the United States.
-This Act was replaced by Act No. 12,906, which was in turn replaced by Act No. 22,262 in 1980.
+Antitrust legislation began in Argentina with the enforcement of Law No. 11,210, inspired by antitrust law provisions in the United States.
+This Law was replaced by Law No. 12,906, which was in turn replaced by Law No. 22,262 in 1980.

-The enforcement of Act No. 22,262 resulted in the establishment of the first antitrust agency of Argentina, the National Commission for the Defence of Competition (CNDC), which focuses on targeting and sanctioning anticompetitive conduct.2 Finally, on 25 August 1999, this Act was abrogated and replaced by Act No. 25,156 (the Competition Act), which was complemented by Decree No. 89/2011.
-The Act and the named Decree were complemented by regulations regarding the procedures established in them.3 Some of the sections of Act No. 25,156 were modified in September 2014 under Act No. 26,993.
+The enforcement of Law No. 22,262 resulted in the establishment of Argentina's first antitrust agency, the National Commission for the Defence of Competition (CNDC),2 which focuses on targeting and sanctioning anticompetitive conduct.
+Finally, on 25 August 1999, Law No. 22,262 was abrogated and replaced by Law No. 25,156 (the Competition Law) and by Decree No. 89/2011, which introduced the corresponding implementing regulations.3 Sections of the Competition Law were subsequently modified in September 2014 by Law No. 26,993.

-On 24 May 2018, a new Antitrust Law entered into effect, namely Law No. 27,442 (the new Antitrust Law), which is the current law.
-On the same day, the new Antitrust Law was complemented by Decree No. 480/2018.
-This new Law has implemented substantial changes in the antitrust system, in both the analysis of anticompetitive conduct and merger control review.
-With this new Law, Argentina has moved forward as regards antitrust legislation.
+On 24 May 2018, Law No. 27,442 (the Antitrust Law) entered into effect and currently remains in force.
+Decree No. 480/2018 also became effective on the same day, complementing the new Antitrust Law.
+The Antitrust Law has implemented substantial changes in the antitrust regime, in both the analysis of anticompetitive conduct and merger control reviews, and overall the new Law has moved the development of antitrust legislation in Argentina forward.

-Further to the aforementioned specific regulation, the Argentine Constitution promotes effective competition and efficiency among markets in Argentina and intends to protect consumers' welfare.
+In addition to this specific legislation, the Argentine Constitution promotes effective competition and efficiency in the markets in Argentina and seeks to protect consumers' welfare.

-The new Antitrust Law provides for the establishment of the National Competition Authority (ANAC), which, once created, will enforce the Law and its complementary regulations.
-The Anticompetitive Conducts Trial Secretariat, the Economic Concentrations Secretariat and the Antitrust Tribunal will operate within this new independent agency.
-However, until the ANAC is created, the enforcement of the new Antitrust Law will be the responsibility of the Secretariat of Domestic Trade, with the aid of the CNDC, currently led by Rodrigo Luchinsky.
+The Antitrust Law provides for the establishment of the National Competition Authority (ANAC), which, once created, will enforce the Antitrust Law and its implementing regulations.
+The Anticompetitive Conduct Trial Secretariat, the Economic Concentrations Secretariat and the Antitrust Tribunal will operate within this new independent agency.
+However, until the ANAC is created, enforcement of the Antitrust Law will be the responsibility of the Secretariat for Domestic Trade, with the aid of the CNDC, currently led by Rodrigo Luchinsky.

-The CNDC is still the agency that investigates both anticompetitive conduct and merger and acquisition (M&A) procedures as a formal requirement of the Secretariat, which has full power to investigate and decide on the existence of anticompetitive conduct either at the request of a party or ex officio,4 until the ANAC is created.5 It is worth mentioning that a new bill was sent to Congress by means of which a change of the Antitrust Law (Law No. 27,442) is considered.
-Bill No. 2795/20 of 13 November 2020.
-The main modification proposed by the bill is linked to the creation of the ANAC.
+Until the ANAC is created,4 the CNDC remains the agency that investigates both anticompetitive conduct and merger and acquisition (M&A) procedures as a formal requirement of the Secretariat, which has full power to investigate and decide on the existence of anticompetitive conduct, either at the request of a party or ex officio.5 Notably, a new bill was recently sent to Congress, Bill No. 2795/20 of 13 November 2020, proposing changes to the Antitrust Law.
+The main modification proposed by the Bill is linked to the creation of the ANAC.

 The investigation of anticompetitive conduct or the analysis of M&A by the CNDC results in a non-binding recommendation to the Secretariat, which will make the final decision on the case, subject to analysis (this applies to both M&A reviews and investigation procedures).
 The decisions of the Secretariat may be appealed by parties to the judicial courts.

-With the enforcement of the new Antitrust Law, certain practices are considered per se illegal; this is new in the Argentine antitrust system, taking into consideration that before the enforcement of the new Antitrust Law, all anticompetitive conduct was analysed by the rule of reason criterion.
-The practices that are considered per se illegal must be deemed null and will not generate any kinds of effects.
-Practices considered per se illegal are listed under Section 2 of the new Antitrust Law as follows:
+With the enforcement of the Antitrust Law, certain practices are considered per se illegal; this is new in the Argentine antitrust regime, taking into consideration that before the enforcement of the Antitrust Law, all anticompetitive conduct was analysed by the 'rule of reason' criterion.
+The practices that are considered per se illegal must be deemed null and will not generate any effects.
+Practices considered per se illegal are listed under Section 2 of the Antitrust Law as follows: